 Dr. Fraser died in London, on the 2nd of August 1891 when his youngest son was just 3 months old.
 Dr. Fraser was buried at Woodland Cemetery.

 According to the 1901 census Mrs. Annie Fraser was living in Chatham with her 9 year old son, Robert.
-Eventually they moved back to Harwich Twp and they lived with her mother and her sister Isabella.
+Eventually they moved back to Harwich Twp and they lived with her mother and her sister Isabella on “the old Wilson homestead”.
 Mrs. Fraser died on the 17th of June, 1936 at the Public General Hospital in Chatham.
+At the time of her death, she still resided at “the old homestead”.
 She was buried at Maple Leaf Cemetery in Chatham.

-*Dr. Fraser’s brother-in-law, Dr. James Delmage Wilson and his brother Dr. Donald Martin Fraser also appear on the Chatham-Kent Physician Tribute website.
+*Dr. Fraser’s brother, Dr. Donald Martin Fraser and his brother-in-law, Dr. James Delmage Wilson also appear on the Chatham-Kent Physician Tribute website.

-**Mrs. Sarah Fraser’s brother’s, Dr. John D. Wilson and Dr. George Hudson Wilson also became physicians but they did not practice medicine in Kent County.
-Her brother Dr. George Hudson Wilson also served in the Canadian Armed Forces in World War I and he appears on the Gathering Our Heroes website.
+****Mrs. Sarah Braerton (Wilson) Fraser’s brother’s, Dr. John Dolway Wilson and Dr. George Hudson Wilson became physicians but did not practice medicine in Chatham-Kent.
+Her brother Dr. George Hudson Wilson served in the Canadian Armed Forces in World War I and he appears on the Gathering Our Heroes website.